Can A 1031 Exchange Be Used For New Construction?

 How It Works

-To do this, the exchanger names an independent third party representative.
+To do this, the exchanger names an independent third-party representative.
 The representative can be an Exchange Accommodation Titleholder (EAT) or Qualified Intermediary (QI).
 The assigned representative’s name will be the name on the Purchase Agreement and who will receive the title.

 Sometimes, the exchanger might have their contractor acquire the land where the new construction will take place.

-The assigned representative holds the title until the construction is complete or for the 180-day exchange period, which is the time allocated by the IRS to complete the acquisition of a new property after the sale of a relinquished property.
+The assigned representative holds the title until construction is complete or for the 180-day exchange period, which is the time allocated by the IRS to complete the acquisition of a new property after the sale of a relinquished property.

 As with other 1031 exchange transactions, there is a 45-day time limit after the sale of the original investment to identify the replacement investment, which in this case would be the new construction property.